Autodesk AI | Artificial Intelligence

 Autodesk Autocad

-Convert comments, identify handwritten text, add objects and automate edits through recognised instructional text and strikethroughs from markup files.
+Convert comments, identify handwritten text, add objects, and automate edits through recognized instructional text and strikethroughs from markup files.

 Autodesk InfoDrainage